Stanley Lord: Personal life

-Reputation
+Lord's wife, Mabel, died in 1957.
+He died on 24 January 1962, aged 84, almost half a century after the sinking of the Titanic.
+He is buried in Rake Lane Cemetery, Wallasey, Wirral.

+Legacy

 While Lord was never tried or convicted of any offence, he was still viewed publicly as a pariah after the Titanic disaster.
 His attempts to fight for his exoneration gained him nothing, and the events of the night of 14–15 April 1912 would haunt him for the rest of his life.

 Lord was dismissed by the Leyland Line in August 1912.
-So far as any negligence of the SS Californians officers and crew was concerned, the conclusions of both the American and British inquiries seemed to disapprove of Lord's actions but stopped short of recommending charges.
+So far as any negligence of the SS Californians officers and crew was concerned, the conclusions of both the American and British inquiries seemed to disapprove of Lord's actions, but stopped short of recommending charges.
 While both inquiries censured Lord, they did not make any recommendations for an official investigation to ascertain if he was guilty of offences under the Merchant Shipping Acts.
 Lord was not allowed to be represented at either the U.S. or British inquiry.

 In February 1913, with help from a Leyland director who believed he had been unfairly treated, Lord was hired by the Nitrate Producers Steamship Co., where he remained until March 1927, resigning for health reasons.
-In 1958, Lord contacted the Mercantile Marine Service Association in Liverpool in an effort to clear his name.
+In 1958, Lord contacted the Mercantile Marine Service Association in Liverpool to clear his name.
 The association's general secretary, Mr. Leslie Harrison, took up the case for him and petitioned the Board of Trade on his behalf for a re-examination of the facts, but there had been no finding by the time of Lord's death in 1962.
 In 1965, largely because Lord had offered no new evidence, his petition was rejected, but in the same year Peter Padfield's book The Titanic and the Californian was published, defending Lord's reputation, with a preface by his son Stanley Tutton Lord.
 This was followed by a second petition, in 1968, which was also rejected.